Aiven-Open/klaw-docs/docs/docs/howto/schemas.rst

 Schemas
 =======

-Events produced on to a kafka topic can adhere to a schema, so it is known to the producers/consumers what to expect from an event.
-This structure of the data format is important to define.
-It could be a Json/Avro/Protobuf etc, and without them, it could disrupt the flows between producers and consumers.
+Defining a schema for events sent to a Kafka topic is essential to provide clarity to both producers and consumers regarding the contents of each event.
+This schema outlines the structure of the data format, which could be in various formats, including JSON, Avro, or Protobuf.
+A defined schema ensures smooth communication between producers and consumers.

 .. toctree::
    :maxdepth: 3